MariaAguiar/minitester/README.md

 sudo apt install expect
 - Your shell executable must have functional prompt capturing and processing capabilities
 - Your shell must be named 'minishell' and have a readline prompt containing the sequence '$ ' (dollar sign + space)
+- Your executable must be compiled without -fsanitize statements, as it would alter 'minitesters' results

 Instructions: